An Oklahoma Highway Department truck heads west on 80-year-old original pink concrete of Route 66 outside Clinton OK.

 CAR RENTAL (HIRE) AGENCIES

-The American term is "rent."
-Some large operators, in alphabetical order.
+The American term is "rental"

 www.carhire3000.com Especially of interest to non-North Americans